18th May 2017 | Sand Law, PLLC

 Depending on the jurisdiction the case is being held, many court appearances in North Dakota are waivable under Rule 45.
 This allows the defendant’s attorney to appear on behalf of the defendant at court appearances without the requirement of the defendant being present.
 In order to achieve this, the defendant needs to sign certain releases and paperwork with his or her lawyer.

-MOTION WORK – The Sand Law Approach
+Filing a Motion in North Dakota – The Sand Law Approach

 At the start of any criminal case, we will submit a Rule 16 discovery demand to the state’s attorney.
 Under North Dakota law, this allows us to collect all of the evidence the state has against the you.
 Evidence usually consists of police report, audio/video recordings, witness statements, chemical test results, photographs, or lab reports.
 At this point multiple attorneys and support staff will go through your file with a fine-toothed comb looking for any factual, constitutional, statutory, or other legal issues that we can raise to the court.
 If there are substantive issues in the case, we then draft a motion to suppress or dismiss certain evidence.
 Often times the evidence we seek to suppress has to do with statements or actions made by our clients that may be incriminating to the case.
 Other examples include chemical test results or physical evidence that is unreliable.